-- Assessing your home, school or work environments to find and implement ways to make your life easier.
+- Assessing your home, school or work environments to find and implement ways to make your life easier

 - Teaching you how to use assistive devices like wheelchairs, grabbers, walkers, etc.

-- Showing you exercises to help strengthen your flexibility or reduce pain.
+- Showing you exercises to help strengthen your flexibility or reduce pain

-- Teaching you strategies to manage stress.
+- Teaching you how to manage stress

 Your therapist will create a personalized game plan for you.
-Always consult them if you have any issues, questions or concerns.
+Always consult them if you have any issues, questions or concerns

 How long should you expect to do OT?

-What is life like after OT?
+What happens after OT?